 Meaning, there should be a change in the angular orientation of the star because of the motion of the earth.

-Later, Johannes Kepler (his assistant) used Tycho Brahe observations and fused it with the Copernican Model.
-In return, derived his Kepler’s Law Of Planetary Motion.
+Later, Johannes Kepler (his assistant) used Tycho Brahe’s observations and fused them with the Copernican Model.
+In return, derived Kepler’s Law Of Planetary Motion.

-Because the Tychonic universe unified the Aristotelian universe with Copernican heliocentrism.
-And with the Tychonic model, he provided a conceptual bridge between Geo-Centrism and Helio-Centrism.
+Because the Tychonic universe unified the Aristotelian universe with Copernican heliocentrism, hence, providing a conceptual bridge between Geo-Centrism and Helio-Centrism.